Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Validation of network models

-Previous results revealed successful and unsuccessful aspects of each model, and seemed to place the EE model and its coordinated decision making ahead of the ones that included a competitive mechanism.
-However, it is imprecise to evaluate the performance of the models by merely looking at the properties one by one.
-We thus defined a distance function $D$ based on the four measures, expressing the agreement between the properties of empirical and synthetic networks all at once:
+The previous subsection revealed successful and unsuccessful aspects of each model, and seemed to place the EE model and its coordinated decision making ahead of the ones that included a competitive mechanism.
+However, evaluating the performance of the models by merely looking at the properties one by one is not accurate-enough.
+To assess the overall agreement between the properties of empirical and synthetic networks (i.e. by considering all four of them at once), we defined the following difference function $D$:

 where $e$ and $s$ indices stand for empirical and synthetic networks respectively.
-According to this expression, the distance between two networks is the average of the absolute differences of the four characterization measures.
+According to this expression, the difference between two networks is the average of the absolute differences of the four characterization measures.
 The only measure not defined in the range $[0,1]$, the average link length, was normalized dividing by its value in the empirical system.
-Figure~\ref{fig:dist} shows the behavior of the three models in terms of the distance $D$ across the Ages.
+Figure~\ref{fig:dist} shows the behavior of the three models in terms of the difference $D$ across the Ages.

-The deterministic model provided the shortest distance every age.
+The deterministic model provided the smallest $D$ for every age.
 The initial period EIA1E showed the smallest difference between model G-L and model EE.
-In fact, this was the only moment in which a few runs (around $1\%$) of model G-L produced similar values of $D$.
-Through time, the EE model outperformed the others in an increasingly clear way.
+In fact, this was the only moment in which a few runs (around $1\%$) of model G-L produced similar values of the difference function.
+More in general, we can conclude that, through time, the EE model consistently outperformed the others. \FloatBarrier